A Fast and Scalable Polyatomic Frank-Wolfe Algorithm for the LASSO: Frank-Wolfe and its Variants

 \subsection{Convergence guarantees}

 Theorem 1 of \cite{jaggi_revisiting_2013} shows that the sequence of iterates $\mathbf{x}_k$ produced by FW or its variants achieves a convergence rate of $\mathcal{O}(1/k)$ in terms of the {objective functional}.
-More specifically, let $C_f>0$ denote the \emph{curvature constant}\footnote{See \cite{jaggi_revisiting_2013} for a definition.} of $f$, and $f^*$ its optimal value, then the iterates of Algorithms \ref{alg:vfw} to \ref{alg:fc_fw} verify
+More specifically, let $C_f>0$ denote the \emph{curvature constant}\footnote{See \cite{jaggi_revisiting_2013} for a definition.} of $f$, and $f^*$ its optimal value, the iterates of Algorithms \ref{alg:vfw} to \ref{alg:fc_fw} satisfy

 with $\delta = 0$ for Algorithms \ref{alg:vfw}, \ref{alg:els_fw}, and potentially \ref{alg:fc_fw} if the latter does not perform the optional approximate gradient minimization step.